You have an admission decision, now what?

 Q: How long will I have to accept the offer of admission?

 A: Approximately one week.
-You will have seven days from the time of notification to accept the offer of admission, including the day you are notified.
+You will have seven days from the time of notification to accept the offer, including the day you are notified.
 Your individual deadline date will be fixed; no extensions will be granted.

 Q: What if I already accepted an offer to another campus?

-A: If you are offered admission to UC Berkeley and have already accepted an offer of admission to another college or university, you can still accept your offer.
-You will need to accept your offer to UC Berkeley and withdraw your acceptance at the other campus.
+A: If you are offered admission to UC Berkeley and have already accepted an offer of admission to another college or university, you can still accept our offer.
+You will need to accept your offer to UC Berkeley and rescind your acceptance at the other campus.
 The deposit to the first campus will not be refunded.

 Housing and Financial Aid